Varying-Vagrant-Vagrants/VVV/docs/en-US/governance.md

 ## Project Founders

-VVV is a [10up](https://10up.com) creation and [transitioned](http://10up.com/blog/varying-vagrant-vagrants-future/) to a community organization in 2014.
+VVV is a [10up](https://10up.com) creation.
+[Jeremy Felt](https://jeremyfelt.com/) is the founding developer.
+[VVV transitioned](http://10up.com/blog/varying-vagrant-vagrants-future/) to a community organization in 2014.
+The [first draft of VVV](https://jeremyfelt.com/2012/12/11/varying-vagrant-vagrants/) was released on December 11, 2012.

 ## Project Administration